erikafrangione/academic-kickstart/content/projects/tutorials/Topic1_DNAstrings.md

 ---
-title: DNA as a String
+title: Using DNA as a String
 linktitle: Topic 1
 toc: true
 type: docs